2600hz/docs-sysadmin/doc/install/install_via_centos7.md

 systemctl enable kazoo-bigcouch
 systemctl start kazoo-bigcouch

-# Check that BigCouch is listening
+# Check that BigCouch is listening (optional)
 ss -ln | egrep "5984|5986"

-# If you need to forward a port to access the API (optional)
+# Check the BigCouch UI (optional)
+# First open an SSH tunnel to localhost:5984,
+# then vist http://localhost:5984/_utils in your prefered browser
 ~C
 ssh> -L 5984:localhost:5984

-# Check the API
-curl localhost:5984

-# Check the admin API
-curl localhost:5986
+Forwarding port.

-# Check nodes involved in the cluster
+# Check the status of bigcouch
-curl localhost:5984/_membership | python -mjson.tool
+kazoo-bigcouch status
 ```